Reactive variables

 State containers integrated into Apollo Client's reactivity model

-New in Apollo Client 3, reactive variables are a useful mechanism for storing local state outside of the Apollo Client cache.
-Because they're separate from the cache, reactive variables can store data of any type and structure, and you can interact with them anywhere in your application without using GraphQL syntax.
+New in 3, reactive variables are a useful mechanism for representing local state outside of the cache.
+Because they're separate from the cache, reactive can store data of any type and structure, and you can interact with them anywhere in your application without using syntax.

-Most importantly, modifying a reactive variable triggers an update of every active query that depends on that variable, as well an update of the react state associated with any variable values returned from the useReactiveVar
+Most importantly, modifying a reactive variable triggers an update of every active query that depends on that variable.
+Additionally, this updates the React state for components that use the useReactiveVar React hook.

 Creating